openstack/ironic-specs/specs/kilo/extend-vendor-passthru.rst

   (OK) for methods running in synchronous mode, but will also return HTTP 202 (Accepted) for methods running asynchronously.

-* GET /v1/nodes/<uuid>/vendor_passthru without specifying a method will return a list of vendor methods and its metadata supported by that node.
+* GET /v1/nodes/<uuid>/vendor_passthru/methods will return a list of vendor methods and its metadata supported by that node.

-* GET /v1/drivers/<driver>/vendor_passthru without specifying a method will return a list of vendor methods and its metadata supported by that driver.
+* GET /v1/drivers/<driver>/vendor_passthru/methods will return a list of vendor methods and its metadata supported by that driver.

 Note: Both endpoints already support returning error HTTP codes like HTTP 400 (BadRequest) and so on.